 Car brake systems work on three main principles:

-If you look under your bonnet you will see a reservoir for the brake fluids.
+If you look under your bonnet you will see a reservoir for the brake fluid.
 If this drops too low it could mean that you have a leak in the hydraulic system.
 The basic idea behind any hydraulic system is very simple – a force applied at one point is transmitted to another point using an incompressible fluid.
 Most brake systems also multiply the hydraulic force using servo units.

 You press the pedal (leverage), the hydraulic system transmits and multiplies that force to the braking units on the wheels themselves, and friction takes over!
 This is where much of the real work of your braking system is done.
 The discs and drums apply a resisting frictional force to the spinning wheels to slow them down, hopefully bringing the car to a smooth stop.